 Brookings is a medium-sized city located in the state of South Dakota.
-With a population of 23,657 people and four constituent neighborhoods, Brookings is the fourth largest community in South Dakota.
+With a population of 23,377 people and five constituent neighborhoods, Brookings is the fourth largest community in South Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brookings is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brookings is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Brookings who work in office and administrative support (12.91%), teaching (8.67%), and sales jobs (8.64%).
+Brookings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Brookings is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Brookings who work in teaching (10.88%), office and administrative support (9.08%), and sales jobs (8.95%).

+Brookings is a somewhat ethnically-diverse city.
 The people who call Brookings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookings residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookings include Norwegian, Irish, Dutch, and English.
+Important ancestries of people in Brookings include German, Norwegian, Irish, English, and Dutch.

 The most common language spoken in Brookings is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.